BlueAndGold - Notre Dame Wide Receiver Transfers Under Brian Kelly

 Recruiting Profile: 2016 Three-Star Prospect (No. 66 wide receiver) from Jacksonville, Fla.

-Perhaps more than any player on this list, Kevin Stepherson made an immediate impact in South Bend.
-In 10 games as a freshman, showed out with 25 receptions for 462 yards (18.5 per catch) and five touchdowns.
+More than any player on this list, Kevin Stepherson made an immediate impact in South Bend.
+In 10 games as a freshman, he showed out with 25 receptions for 462 yards (18.5 per catch) and five touchdowns.

 He followed that up with 19 catches, 359 yards and five touchdowns in just seven games as a sophomore.
 But that December, he was suspended after multiple off-the-field incidents and left the program.